sammyd/SwiftJSONShootout/JSONShootOut.md

 Don't dwell on this example too much - the code could almost certainly be reformatted and improved, whilst retaining the same approach.
-However, as we progress, you'll see that there are better approaches from the outset.
+However, as we progress, you'll see that there are better approaches.

 You might have looked at this and decided that the `valueForKeyPath` approach is a deliberate attempt to be obtuse - there are better ways of working with